-- New Interaction Volume Offered (IVO) daily total is distributed through the day, according to the previous IVO on each 15-minute interval.
+- New Contact Volume Offered (CVO) daily total is distributed through the day, according to the previous CVO on each 15-minute interval.
 Carry-over rounding is used so that the daily total is exactly matched.

-- New Average Handle Time (AHT) daily average is distributed through the day, according to the previous IVO on each 15-minute interval.
+- New Average Handle Time (AHT) daily average is distributed through the day, according to the previous CVO on each 15-minute interval.

 - Staffing for the day is recalculated.

 - All graphics are updated with the new values.

 During the configured window, WFM will reschedule and resimulate, considering all the changes made on Forecast, Schedule, and Configurations.

 It is possible to edit the forecast, both AHT and CVO on Daily or interval level, at the Forecast page.
 To do that, select a queue, click on Edit and type in the new value.